blahah/transrate/README.md

 `gem --version`

-If you don't have it installed, I recommend installing the latest version of Ruby and RubyGems using the RVM instructions above (in the Requirements:Ruby section.
+If you don't have it installed, I recommend installing the latest version of Ruby and RubyGems using the RVM instructions above (in the Requirements:Ruby section).

-### Usearch and Bowtie2
+### Usearch, Bowtie2 and eXpress

-Usearch (http://drive5.com/usearch) and Bowtie2 (https://sourceforge.net/projects/bowtie-bio/files/bowtie2) must be installed and in your PATH.
+Usearch (http://drive5.com/usearch), Bowtie2 (https://sourceforge.net/projects/bowtie-bio/files/bowtie2) and eXpress (http://bio.math.berkeley.edu/eXpress/) must be installed and in your PATH.
 Additionally, the Usearch binary executable should be named `usearch`.

 ## Development status

-This software is in very early development.
+This software is in early development.
 Nevertheless, we welcome bug reports.